VirgilSecurity/virgil-cryptoapi-x/README.md

 ## Installation

 This framework can be installed using Carthage or Cocoapods.
-You need to reference this package directly only if you want to use Virgil products with your own cryptography implementation.
-Otherwise, you will get this package as a transitive dependency while installing [VirgilSDK](https://github.com/VirgilSecurity/virgil-sdk-x) or [VirgilCrypto](https://github.com/VirgilSecurity/virgil-foundation-x)
+You don't need to reference this package directly, only if you want to use Virgil products with your own cryptography implementation.
+Generally, you will get this package as a transitive dependency while installing [VirgilSDK](https://github.com/VirgilSecurity/virgil-sdk-x) or [VirgilCrypto](https://github.com/VirgilSecurity/virgil-foundation-x)

 ## License

 This library is released under the [3-clause BSD License](LICENSE.md).

+## Support
+Our developer support team is here to help you.

+You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us email support@VirgilSecurity.com.

+Also, get extra help from our support team on [Slack](https://join.slack.com/t/VirgilSecurity/shared_invite/enQtMjg4MDE4ODM3ODA4LTc2OWQwOTQ3YjNhNTQ0ZjJiZDc2NjkzYjYxNTI0YzhmNTY2ZDliMGJjYWQ5YmZiOGU5ZWEzNmJiMWZhYWVmYTM).